 This is by far the most common and successful strategy we see.
 First off, our research has shown that 94.7% of brands use their promotion forms to collect an email address.

-People are on social media to be social (duh!), and most people don’t want to be sold.
-However, most people are more than willing to provide their email address for a chance to win something.
+People are on social media to be social (duh!), and most people don’t want to be overtly marketed to.
+However, most people are also more than willing to provide their email address for a chance to win something.

-The takeaway — don’t rush the sale on social or via email.
-Use your promotion or contest to collect an email address (and maybe even some additional information, like a birth date) and craft a strategic email marketing campaign that will keep you in communication with your fans even when you’re not on social media.
+The takeaway — stop putting all of your eggs in the social media basket.
+Use your promotion or contest to collect an email address, and maybe even some additional information, like a birthday or a zip code — whatever is the most valuable to you.
+From there, craft a strategic email marketing campaign that’ll keep you in communication with your fans even when you’re not on social media.

 #2: Keep the Conversation Going

 One of the best examples we’ve seen of a company that kept the conversation going through the data they collected is Timbuktu Labs, Inc, an indie publisher of books and digital media with a mission to empower young girls.
 Timbuktu Labs used a personality quiz to help promote their new digital magazine, Rebel Girls Boundless.
 The quiz came with five questions and the outcome helped quiz participants to “discover what kind of rebel girl you are.”

 Timbuktu labs felt a personality quiz would be the perfect way to drive engagement for their new publication.
 According to its creator, “We wanted our customers and future customers to feel like they’re engaging in a fun activity instead of a promotional push.”